 But is solicitation really a problem?

-I can see where it looks that way to Shigley; he’s a long-time plaintiff’s personal injury attorney at Costa Ivone LLC with a great track record and a sterling reputation.
+I can see where it looks that way to Shigley; he’s a long-time plaintiff’s personal injury attorney and a car accident attorney with a great track record and a sterling reputation.
 I’m sure it annoys him no end to see less scrupulous – and probably less competent – personal injury attorneys playing fast and loose with the law.
 And there’s no question that many people, in the days following a tragedy, are in no shape to be making a choice of counsel.

 And yet, as Shigley notes, claims adjusters and other insurance representatives don’t labor under similar restrictions.
 They are free to communicate with those who have suffered losses, and potentially to get these putative plaintiffs to give up valuable rights under circumstances where those who would otherwise represent them are barred from proactively communicating about these rights.